salsaflow/salsaflow/commands/repo/prune/README.md

 Delete Git branches that are no longer needed.

-All story branches are checked and the branches are only contain commits associated with stories that are in the selected state or further are offered to be deleted.
+All story branches are checked and the branches that only contain commits associated with stories that are in the selected state or further are offered to be deleted.
 Both local and remote branches are affected.